Lethja/lua-watcom/demo/xtra/PE95TIME.md

 # PE95TIME.LUA

 This Lua script modifies timestamps in a Portable Executable (PE) format EXE file to align them with the release date of Windows 95.
 The goal is to ensure reproducible builds for checksum verification purposes.
-Key points of usage include backing up files before modification, as this script directly edits the binary files.
+This script is used in continuous integration of LUA for Watcom to ensure LUANT.EXE built from the same source code always has the same checksum.

 ## Documentation

+This script has been squashed to save on disk space.
+The documentation for the scripts variables and functions are below.

 ### **Globals**
 | Global Variable         | Description                                                                                                                                                                                                    |